 - Thien Mu Pagoda.
 Go to the nearby Chan May Port where day cruises are available.
 On arrival, you can take a boat trip on the Perfume River that’ll lead you to the Thien Mu Pagoda.
 Here you’ll learn more about Buddhism and the local community’s way of life.

 - Thai Hoa Palace.
 Just a couple of minutes from the Thien Mu Pagoda, you can also visit the Thai Hoa Palace.
 It used to be the emperor’s official palace hall for receptions and important ceremonies.
 It was erected in 1803 and has an ornate timber roof.
-Be amazed with the craftsmanship of the architecture and take note of its iconic lacquered columns.
+Be amazed at the craftsmanship of the architecture and take note of its iconic lacquered columns.

 - Truot Waterfall.
 Going back to the Bach Ma Village, you can visit the popular Truot Fall.
 It’s located at the foot of the 1,500 meter-high mountain range and it serves as the buffer section of the park and the Khe Su Village.
 From the Hobbit Village, you can trek towards the waterfall.
-It’s highly recommended to have a local guide when trekking, since there are no established roads towards the waterfall.
+It’s highly recommended to have a local guide when trekking since there are no established roads towards the waterfall.
 There will be bushes and low-hanging trees along the way.
 Though the trek can be challenging, reaching Truot Fall is worth it.

 - Lang Co Beach.
 For a sandy beach adventure, check out Lang Co.
 The miles-long shoreline is one of the best features of this beach.
-It’s clean and during low-season (June onwards), there are fewer people on the beach.
+It’s clean and during low season (June onwards), there are fewer people on the beach.
 On the other side of the beach, there’s a turquoise lagoon where you can do boating.